-As outlined in note 9 to the financial statements, the combined carrying value of HPX and IVNE for the year ended 30 September 2021 is based on a private placement price (which took place in March 2021) less a 30-50% discount.
+As outlined in note 9 to the financial statements, the carrying value of HPX as at 30 September 2022 is based on a private placement price (which took place in March 2021) less a 50% discount.

-We have been unable to obtain a sufficient level of information in respect of HPX and IVNE in order to conclude whether the valuation technique and methodology applied in deriving the carrying values as at 30 September 2021 is appropriate.
-Therefore, we are unable to conclude if the carrying values approximate fair value as at that date.
+We have been unable to obtain a sufficient level of information in respect of HPX in order to conclude whether the valuation technique and methodology applied in deriving the carrying values as at 30 September 2022 is appropriate.
+Therefore, we are unable to conclude if the carrying value approximates fair value as at that date.

-We qualified our audit opinion on the financial statements for the year ended 30 September 2020 with regard to this same matter.
+We qualified our audit opinion on the financial statements for the year ended 30 September 2021 with regard to this same matter.

-We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
+We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)") and applicable law.
 Our responsibilities are described below.
-We have fulfilled our ethical responsibilities under, and are independent of the Company in accordance with, UK ethical requirements including FRC Ethical Standards, as applied to listed entities.
+We have fulfilled our ethical responsibilities under, and are independent of the Company in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to listed entities.
 We believe that the audit evidence we have obtained is a sufficient and appropriate basis for our qualified opinion.